narayananrajanrajan/Rweek4/codebook.md

 12. Then applied the mean and standard deviation calculations across the groups

-13. Produced "calculated_tidy_data.txt" as the second expected output
+13. Produced "sensor_avg_by_act_sub.txt" as the second expected output

 Variables:-